-Stimson’s work in criminal law includes paper and a blog series on progressive “rogue” prosecutors; a comprehensive study on the constitutionality of life sentences for teen-age murderers entitled Adult Time for Adult Crime; a ground-breaking paper detailing the inner workings of the military justice system compared to its civilian counterpart entitled Sexual Assault in the Military: Understanding the Problem and How to Fix It; the use of DNA and third-party genetics databases to solve crimes and the fourth amendment; The First Step Act; and more.
+Stimson’s work in criminal law includes an Amazon top-rated book, Rogue Prosecutors: How Radical Soros Lawyers Are Destroying America’s Communities, co-authored with Heritage Legal Fellow Zack Smith.
+Additionally, he wrote a comprehensive study on the constitutionality of life sentences for teen-age murderers entitled Adult Time for Adult Crime; a ground-breaking paper detailing the inner workings of the military justice system compared to its civilian counterpart entitled Sexual Assault in the Military: Understanding the Problem and How to Fix It; the use of DNA and third-party genetics databases to solve crimes and the fourth amendment; The First Step Act; and more.
 His work on criminal and immigration law has been cited in briefs before the U.S. Supreme Court.

 His work on national security issues includes a paper on the 2001 Authorization for Use of Military Force and its applicability to ISIS; a paper explaining FISA Section 702 and its importance in the collection of foreign intelligence; issues related to closing the terrorist detention facility at Guantanamo Bay Cuba; a major paper on why repealing the 1991 and 2002 Iraq war authorizations is sound policy; and other papers.
 He testifies before the U.S. Senate and House on national security issues and testified most recently in December 2021 before the Senate Judiciary Committee on closing Guantanamo.